 In return, you can gain a range of transferable skills as well as having the chance to complete various courses.

 Our Fire Cadet volunteers don't need to have experience of working with young people, just a passion for helping change a young person's life for the better.
 There are some practical requirements too.
 You will need:

 - To be willing to commit to regular weeknight evenings and occasional weekends during term time.

 - A desire to work with young people.

 - All volunteers are, of course, required to complete mandatory training including an induction into Mid and West Wales Fire and Rescue Service, safeguarding children, as well as undergoing an enhanced DBS check.

-If you think you have what it takes to become an Fire Cadet, then complete the interactive application form now.
+If you think you have what it takes to become a Fire Cadet, then complete the interactive application form (PDF, 1.2Mb) now.